ttran375/math210-quiz1/main.md

 7. The height of trees in a nursery is normally distributed with a mean of 45 cm and a standard deviation of 15 cm.
 Find:

-- 1)  The probability that a tree will have a height above 40 cm
+- a\) The probability that a tree will have a height above 40 cm

-- 2)  The probability that a tree will have a height below 40 cm
+- b\) The probability that a tree will have a height below 40 cm

-- 3)  The height that separates the top 10% of the heights from the rest
+- c\) The height that separates the top 10% of the heights from the rest

-- 4)  The height that separates the bottom 15% from the rest
+- d\) The height that separates the bottom 15% from the rest

-- 5)  The 87<sup>th</sup> percentile
+- e\) The 87<sup>th</sup> percentile

 ### a) The probability that a tree will have a height above 40 cm